When will referrals for volunteer mentoring be accepted?

 What if a school sends in dozens of applications, won’t that increase their chances of success?

-When we open for applications, we limit schools to a maximum of 3 applications each, and other organisations e.g. charities to 2 applications each, to help ensure fairness.
+We limit schools to a maximum of 3 applications each, and other organisations e.g. charities to 2 applications each, to help ensure fairness.
 Each application relates to just one young person, so each individual has the same chance of being selected in the ballot.

 The first applications received will be added to the ballot, so we ask referrers to communicate within their organisations to decide internally who they wish to refer.